Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Conclusion

 \section{Conclusion}

-This work presents Point-Calibrated Spectral Mixer based Neural Operators (PCSM), enabling the point-level adaptivity in spectral-based neural operators by integrating point-wise frequency preference for spectral processing.
-The proposed Calibrated Spectral Transform holds significant potential applications in numerous spectrum-related deep models.
-Comprehensive experiments validate the superior performance in various PDE solving scenarios of PCSM, benefiting from the combination of spectral prior of spectral-based methods and point-level adaptivity of attention-based methods.
-We hope PCSM can provide insights for future exploration of PDE solving tasks.
+This work presents Holistic Physics Mixer based Neural Operators (HPM), which integrates domain-level spectral structure and point-level physical states into a unified representation space for operator learning.
+The proposed Holistic Physics Transform holds significant potential applications in numerous physics-informed deep learning tasks, as it enables adaptive processing that considers both local physical variations and global spectral properties.
+Comprehensive experiments validate the superior performance of HPM in various PDE solving scenarios, benefiting from its ability to simultaneously capture domain-level continuity constraints and point-level physical dynamics.
+We hope HPM's unified treatment of physical systems can inspire future explorations in neural operator learning.